Linuxfabrik/monitoring-plugins/check-plugins/psi-io/README.md

 * **This is not disk utilization.** A device can run at 100 % busy while every task gets its data in time, and it can be nearly idle while one process waits on every single read. `disk-io` reports what the devices do, this check what the waiting costs the host.
 * **Paging counts as storage pressure.** The kernel counts a page fault that has to reach the swap device or the filesystem here as well, so a memory shortage shows up as I/O pressure.
 Where both this check and `psi-memory` alert, memory is the cause and storage is the symptom.
-* **The averages need time to rise.** The 60 second average needs about a minute of sustained pressure to reach the real level, so the check reports sustained pressure and not the burst that lasted a moment.
-The `full_avg10` performance data shows the bursts.
+* **The averages need time to rise.** The 60 second average needs about a minute of sustained pressure to reach the real level, so by default the check alerts on sustained pressure and not on the burst that lasted a moment. `--warning-avg10` and `--critical-avg10` put a threshold on the 10 second average where the bursts matter too; without them that value is graphed but never alerts.
 * **The values are system-wide and cover every device together.** There is one figure for the host, not one per disk.
 Where the pressure is high, `disk-io` says which device is behind it, and the same statistics exist per cgroup and name the guilty service, see [Troubleshooting](#the-pressure-is-high-and-nothing-obvious-is-running).
 * **Red Hat ships the interface switched off.** Rocky, RHEL and their rebuilds compile pressure accounting in (`CONFIG_PSI=y`) but disable it by default (`CONFIG_PSI_DEFAULT_DISABLED=y`), verified against the shipped kernel configuration of Rocky 8, 9 and 10.
 The kernel then creates no `/proc/pressure` at all and the check reports that nothing can be measured.
 Debian 11, 12 and 13, Ubuntu 22.04, 24.04 and 26.04 and Fedora have it switched on out of the box.
 See [Troubleshooting](#this-kernel-keeps-no-pressure-statistics) for how to switch it on.
 * Related checks: `disk-io` reports throughput, busy time and latency per device, `disk-usage` how full the filesystems are, `memory-paging` whether the traffic is the host paging rather than the workload reading and writing.